Capturing Nature’s Beauty: Discover the Art of Flower Photography (updated 2023)

 Try photographing during the ‘Golden Hour’

-The early morning or even hours when the sun is close to the horizon presents the best warm light on any subject including plants and flowers.
+One of the basic nature photography ideas is to shoot during the Golden Hour.
+The early morning or early evening hours when the sun is close to the horizon presents the best warm light on any subject including plants and flowers.
 Try shooting during this timeframe when the golden light is happening, it is the best time to be outdoors and find some interesting subjects to photograph.
 Take the time to study how the light hits your subject, experiment, find the best angles to shoot and your photos will look incredible.

 Avoid windy days